runjvm/os-notes/concurrency/concepts.md

 Intel's `LOCK` prefix is an example of hardware atomicity, it's often used to make `CMPXCHG` atomic.
 Note that `LOCK` is implied for `XCHG`.

-## Models
+## Synchronization
-Mutex and cooperation are two types of interaction between threads.
+ME and cooperation are two types of interaction between threads.
-- Mutex
+- Mutual exclusion
   - guarantees only one thread executes a critical region at a given time
   - used when accessing a shared resource
 - Cooperation
   - guarantees things happen in a specific order

 Sometimes they are both called synchronization and sometimes only coopration is called synchronization.

+## Models
 - Condition variables
   - cv is a notification system
   - cv has to be used together with a mutex and in such a pattern as below